Kalesh-Singh/TCPProgramming/README.md

 + The second is a response with the contents of the file.

 #### Request ####
-This request to the sever to receive the file contains also contains client specified options that specify the operation the sever should perform on the file to be received.
+The request to the server to receive the file contains also contains client specified options that specify the operation the sever should perform on the file to be received.
 The client request has the following format:
 ```toFormat``` ```toNameSize``` ```toName``` ```fileSize```

 *Where:*